rsdoiel/antenna/socal_north.md

 ---

-## Free entry at L.A. museums this weekend
+## Free entry at LA museums this weekend

 date: 2025-03-14, updated: 2025-03-14, from: The LAist

-Dozens of museums will participate in the annual event organized by SoCal MUSEUMS
+Dozens of museums will participate in the annual event organized by SoCal MUSEUMS.

 <br>